Teams Posted March 9th

 If you cannot afford to play please email Jared (email@example.com) for more payment plan options or to learn about how to apply for sponsorship.

-We plan on going this season from Mid March to the end of July.
+We plan on going this season from Mid March to Mid July.
 8th-HS will be off all of June due to high school teams.

 The same jerseys will be used from last year.
 If you are a new player, or need a new jersey, you will have to purchase a new jersey which we will order the first week of practices once we get your size.
 We are having to use a different jersey provider this year because of supply chain issues with our previous.